brianlockerbie/old-portfolio/_portfolio/interactive-form.md

 date: 2019-08-01 12:00:00 -0400
 description: This is the third of ten projects for the 🏡 Treehouse TechDegree Full Stack JavaScript.
 ---
-Third project for the Treehouse Full-Stack JavaScript Techdegree.
-App that manipulates a registration form and validates the users input.
-Gives different error messages when the page is submited with invalid inputs.
+I created an app that manipulates a registration form and validates the users input.
+It gives different error messages when the page is submited with invalid inputs.
+This project uses JavaScript and form validation using regular expressions to enhance an interactive registration form.

+Techniques and concepts
+jQuery - For document traversal/manipulation, event handling and animation Regular Expressions - For form validation